 Can I study Play Therapy full time or part time?

-Yes, this course is accredited by the British Association of Play Therapists (BAPT).
-On successful completion of our Masters programme students are eligible to apply to BAPT for full membership.
+Yes, the MSc Play Therapy is accredited by the British Association of Play Therapists (BAPT).
+Students are required to become student members of BAPT for the duration of the course and on successful completion of the MSc Play Therapy they are eligible to apply to BAPT for full membership.

-There is no official deadline to apply for UK students.
-We will continue to receive and consider applications while places remain available.
-Should the course become fully subscribed, we will update the website confirming closure.
-If you are an international student you must apply by the 1st August before the September in which you wish to study.
+For UK students here is no official deadline to apply.
+We will continue to receive and consider applications while places remain available prior to course induction in September.
+If you are an international student, you must apply by the 1st August before the September in which you wish to study.

 How many places are available?